- Long Range Planning Committee

-While the 2013 Labor Day Weekend Retreat was a rousing success for all the reasons Steph and Bill discussed above, speaking as designated “bean counter” for the Section, we have subsequently learned through delayed accounting by the Big Bar, that expenses associated with the 2013 Retreat far exceeded registration fees and sponsorship revenue.
-As Treasurer, and Chair of the Budget Committee, I will be conducting a close review of both the Retreat budget and our Section’s overall annual budget, with the goal of maintaining the consistently high-quality CLE and Retreats that our Section enjoys, while being prudent stewards of our Section’s fiscal resources.
-Additionally, we will seek greater transparency and real-time access to our Section’s financial reporting.
-More on these points will be topics of discussion at the Executive Council’s mid-year meeting in Orlando, at the Reunion Resort, on January 23rd.
-Full hotel information so that you can register, and the full two-day agenda for the mid-Bar-year meeting in January, is available on this Website.
-I look forward to seeing you in Kissimmee!
+While the 2013 Labor Day Weekend Retreat was a rousing success for all the reasons Steph and Bill discussed above, speaking as designated "bean counter" for the Section, we have subsequently learned through delayed accounting by the Big Bar, that expenses associated with the 2013 Retreat far exceeded registration fees and sponsorship revenue.
+As Treasurer, and Chair of the Budget Committee, I will be conducting a close review of both the Retreat budget and our Section's overall annual budget, with the goal of maintaining the consistently high-quality CLE and Retreats that our Section enjoys, while being prudent stewards of our Section's fiscal resources.
+Additionally, we will seek greater transparency and real-time access to our Section's financial reporting.

 Navigating the New LLC Act